 State funding problems

 The federal Water Infrastructure Improvements for the Nation Act (WIIN), passed on December 11, 2016, mandated that the Secretary of the Army expedite and give priority funding for the final Lower San Joaquin feasibility study, and authorized proceeding to planning, engineering, and design once the final feasibility study is completed.
+On July 31 2018, the Secretary of the Army transmitted the feasibility study report on the project to Congress.
+The project was authorized under section 1401 of America’s Water Infrastructure Act of 2018 (P.L.
+115-270) on October 23, 2018.

 Part of the funding issue was that the levees in North Stockton, which are most at risk of failing, were not part of the State Plan of Flood Control when Prop 1E was passed.
 Although Prop 1E allowed the non-SPFC levees to be upgraded and added to the State Plan of Flood Control, the 2012 Central Valley Flood Protection Plan committed only to evaluating whether there was a “state interest” in upgrading the levees.
 The following is from p.
 51 of the 2012 Central Valley Flood Protection Plan: